edhowland/vish/Bugs.md

 # Bugs

+## Bug: syntax error when trying to return, sometimes

+TBD: No sample code yet

+Note: Seems to be missing return value.
+Perhaps this actually a REAL syntax error

 ## Bug incorrect behaviour when passing more arguments than are specified.

 Also, shoud perfom some kind of arity check for fn invocation.